-The federal Copyright Act , RSC 1985 c C-42, including the regulations thereunder and any amendments made thereto.
-Copyright Office A division of Learning Services, the Copyright Office centralizes the oversight and management of copyright issues for the University community, providing information and guidance related to copyright laws, policy and procedures.
-The role of the Copyright Office is the review, development and implementation of best practices related to the use of copyright materials at the University, as well as the review, development and implementation of a communication and education plan to enhance awareness and "copyright literacy" across the University community.
-Sections 29, 29.1, and 29.2 of the Copyright Act , introduce and describe fair dealing as an exception to copyright infringement.
+Copyright Act The federal Copyright Act , RSC 1985 c C-42, including the regulations thereunder and any amendments made thereto.
+Copyright Office A unit of Library and Museums, the Copyright Office centralizes the oversight and management of copyright issues for the University community, providing information and guidance related to copyright laws, policy and procedures.
+The role of the Copyright Office is the review, development and implementation of best practices related to the use of copyright materials at the University, as well as the review, development and implementation of a communication and education plan to enhance awareness and "copyright literacy" across the University community. fair dealing Sections 29, 29.1, and 29.2 of the Copyright Act , introduce and describe fair dealing as an exception to copyright infringement.